-We amplified phages to a high titer before doing PEG precipitation and phenol-chloroform DNA extraction (see our full protocols for phage amplification and PEG precipitation and phenol-chloroform DNA extraction).
-All phages used liquid amplification, with the exception of phage \$\phi88-1A\$ and Serratia phage \$92A1\$, which we amplified using the double agar overlay method on solid plates.
-Note that the phenol-chloroform DNA extraction protocol ends with a step to digest the DNA down to single nucleosides for chemical analysis.
+We amplified phages to a high titer before doing PEG precipitation and phenolchloroform DNA extraction (see our full protocols for phage amplification and PEG precipitation and phenol-chloroform DNA extraction).
+All phages used liquid amplification, with the exception of phage φ 88-1A and Serratia phage 92A1, which we amplified using the double agar overlay method on solid plates (see a full protocol for propagation of Serratia phage 92A1 and host).
+Note that our protocol for phenolchloroform DNA extraction protocol ends with a step to digest the DNA down to single nucleosides for chemical analysis.
 For applications that required intact DNA, like whole-genome sequencing, we omitted this final digestion step.